rolandwalker/express/README.markdown

 The behavior of `alert` is very different from `message`:

-* CONTENT must already be formatted.
+* String CONTENT must already be passed through `format`.

 * Non-strings are accepted for CONTENT.